piodag/piodag.github.io/_posts/2024-06-04-power-analysis.md

 We would like to report the results of a power analysis performed with the new M- and MM-Deming regressions available in the mcrPioda package.
-As expected the M and MM regressions are slightly less powerful than the non robust classical Deming regression.
+As expected the M and MM regressions are slightly less powerful (more conservative) than the non robust classical Deming regression.
 Symmetry is rather good in all cases; no “Passing Bablok bias” is visible.
 In general the right side excess (r.s.e.) is better (lower) with the bootstrap/BCa CIs in all cases.

-See the tabled data below for area under the curve (AUC) and the r.s.e % of each method.
+See the tabled data at the bottom of this post for the area under the curve(AUC) and the r.s.e % of each method.

 ![MD power]({{ site.baseurl }}/images/2024-06-04-power-analysis_files/unnamed-chunk-2-1.png)

-The Mahalanobis Distance (MD) testing on the bootstrap pairs is, as expected, much more powerful.
+The Mahalanobis Distance (MD) testing on the bootstrap pairs is, as usual, much more powerful.
 The M- and MM-Deming are again (as usual) more conservative than the non robust Deming regression.
 The symmetry is very good.
 The type I error at slope = 1 is smaller with the MD testing compared to the classical CI method; the cusps of the bell shaped curves